asommer70/thehoick-habit-app/README.md

-# thehoick-habit-app
+# The Hoick Habit App
-A habit building app based on the "Don't break the chain" philosophy.
+A habit building app based on the ["Don't break the chain"](http://lifehacker.com/281626/jerry-seinfelds-productivity-secret) philosophy.